Balega Silver No Show Review

 When consulting the interweb to see if there are any other leering durability flaws that we didn't pick up on during our testing period, we didn't find any serious issues.
 The more critical reviews mentioned fabric compaction after just a few runs, but no reports of holes or other critical use issues.
 Overall, we would say that durability is about average, seeing no real issues after 30 miles of use.

-Well-priced, comfortable, and a great performer.
-The Balega Silver offers on trail comfort through most seasons.
-While it's not the most breathable, it does wick away moisture effectively and doesn't lose its shape or position when running for miles on miles.
-Our Best Buy award winner and comfort monster.
+This is a super comfortable sock and a great all-around performer.
+The Balega Silver offers on-trail comfort through most seasons.
+While it's not the most breathable, it still wicks away moisture effectively and doesn't lose its shape or position when running for miles on miles.